 - ExpressTaxExempt encompasses the highest level of security systems to handle the information more secure way of preventing security vulnerabilities.

-- As an IRS Authorized e-file provider, ExpressTaxExempt simplifies the 990 filings by offering a user-friendly e-filing experience to complete the tax returns without any hassle.
+- As an IRS Authorized e-file provider, ExpressTaxExempt simplifies the IRS 990 filings by offering a user-friendly e-filing experience to complete the tax returns without

 - Our Software provides an interview-style filing process and helpful tips throughout the entire process.